How to Make a Compost Bin

 Step 10

 Your compost bin is now ready for use.
-You should start filling the bin with a mixture of browns such as dried leaves and torn cardboard and fresh green materials such as grass clippings and kitchen waste.
-Try to create a good balance of browns and greens to speed up the composition process.
+You should start filling the bin with a mixture of dried leaves and torn cardboard alongside grass clippings and kitchen waste, items such as coffee grounds and herbivore animal manure help produce particularly good compost.
+Try to create a balance of brown and green waste to help speed up the decomposition process.

 How to make a compost bin step 10